Building the catalog#

 The name of the intake-dataframe-catalog.
 Defaults to 'metacatalog.csv'

 --version VERSION The version of the catalog to build/add to.
-Defaults to the current version of
+Defaults to the current date.

 Configuration files#